mo-azfar/OTRS-Ticket-Notification-To-MS-Teams-Channel/README.md

 # OTRS-Ticket-Notification-To-MS-Teams
 - Built for OTRS CE v 6.0.x
-- Send a MS Teams notification to Channel upon ticket action.
+- Send a ticket notification to MS Teams Channel upon ticket action.
 E.g: TicketQueueUpdate
 - **Require CustomMessage API**

 1. Create incomig webhook by add Incoming Webhook app in MS Teams.Configure it, add it to specific channel and get the Webhook URL.